Circular and More Results on Elliptical Orbits#

 1. Orbital Radius (\(r\))#

-Recall that the equation of the orbit based on the semi-latus rectum (\(p\)) is defined as follows:
+Recall that the equation of the orbit in Equation (81) was based on the semi-latus rectum (\(p\)) and can be written as:

 In this case, the semi-latus rectum (\(p\)) is equal to the semi-major axis (\(a\)), since: